 Keeping business records in electronic media

 You must follow the requirements as stated in the guide 'Keeping Machine-Sensible Records and Electronic Invoicing' (125KB)

 Keeping business records in imaging systems

 You must follow the requirements as stated in the guide 'Keeping of Records in Imaging Systems' (169KB)

 How long must I keep the records and accounts?

-Under the Income Tax Act and the GST Act, you are required to keep your business records for a period of at least seven years, for records pertaining to accounting periods ending before 1 January 2007.
-The corresponding record-keeping duration is five years for records pertaining to accounting periods ending on or after 1 January 2007.
+Under the Income Tax Act and the GST Act, you are required to keep your business records and accounts for a period of at least five years with effect from 1 January 2007.

 Maintaining financial accounts in a currency other than the Singapore dollar

 If you maintain your financial accounts in a currency other than the Singapore dollar, you should also file your tax computations and financial statements to the Comptroller in that currency.